 First wave.
 First aircraft to attack Eder Dam.
 Mine dropped accurately but no breach caused.
 Aircraft returned safely.

 After the raid, Shannon’s crew carried on flying together for the best part of a year.
-Henderson notched up a further 19 operations with Shannon and, when Shannon was taken off active flying, a further six with Flt Lt Kearns.
-He finished his tour in mid 1944, was commissioned and awarded the DFM.
-He was transferred to a training unit for the remainder of the war.
+Henderson notched up a further nineteen operations with Shannon and, when Shannon was taken off active flying, six more with Flt Lt Kearns.
+He finished his tour in mid 1944, was awarded the DFM and commissioned.
+He was then transferred to a training unit for the remainder of the war.
+He married Doreen Bluett in 1943, and they had one child.

-Henderson stayed on in the RAF after the war, serving at stations all over the UK and in Rhodesia, Malta and Cyprus.
-He died in Cyprus in 1961.
+Although he had been demobbed, Henderson then rejoined the RAF in 1948, serving at stations all over the UK and in Rhodesia, Malta and Cyprus.
+He died in the town of Limassol in Cyprus on 18 February 1961 while based at RAF Akrotiri.

 Survived war.
 Deceased.